gramineproject/gramine-scaffolding/Documentation/hacking.rst

 How it works
 ------------

-There's a class called ``Builder`` (see :file:`gramineproject/builder.py`) which directs the whole process of building the container.
-The build is composed of
+There's a class called ``Builder`` (see :file:`graminescaffolding/builder.py`) which directs the whole process of building the container.
+The build is composed of steps:
-steps:

-1. Templates are rendered into magic directory.
+1. Templates are rendered into ``.scag/`` directory.
 2. System image is installed into chroot directory.
 3. Image is customised and signed.

-Templates are found in :file:`gramineproject/templates/framework/{<framework>}` directory or directly in :file:`gramineproject/templates`.
+Templates are found in :file:`graminescaffolding/templates/framework/{<framework>}` directory or directly in :file:`graminescaffolding/templates`.
 They are rendered into files in subdirectory :file:`.scag` placed next to :file:`scag.toml` in root directory of the project.
 There are a few common templates that are rendered for every build (like ``app.manifest.template`` and ``Dockerfile``), and frameworks may render additional templates as required.

 Steps 2-3 are executed as single command, ``mmdebstrap``. ``mmdebstrap`` is a tool for creating Debian-based system images.
 The process is customisable with